Publications by authors named "Monika Dzieciatkowska"

 View Article and Find Full Text PDF

 Red blood cell (RBC) metabolism regulates hemolysis during aging in vivo and in the blood bank.
 However, the genetic underpinnings of RBC metabolic heterogeneity and extravascular hemolysis at population scale are incompletely understood.
-Based on the breeding of 8 founder strains with extreme genetic diversity, the Jackson laboratory diversity outbred population can capture the impact of genetic heterogeneity in like fashion to population-based studies.
+On the basis of the breeding of 8 founder strains with extreme genetic diversity, the Jackson Laboratory diversity outbred population can capture the impact of genetic heterogeneity in like manner to population-based studies.

 View Article and Find Full Text PDF